nasa/HyperCP/README.md

 ## Requirements and Installation

 Requires Python 3.X is installed on a Linux, MacOS, or Windows computer.
 The Anaconda distribution is encouraged.
 A nice walkthrough can be found here: https://youtu.be/YJC6ldI3hWk.
+(If you are running a minimal, bootstrap distribution such as Miniconda, several additional packages may be needed including: scipy, matplotlib, pyqt5, h5py, and requests.)

 HDF5 data files will be read and written using the included h5py module (2.9.0 at the time of writing).
 The Zhang (et al. 2017) sky/sunglint correction also requires Xarray, which requires installation (instructions here: http://xarray.pydata.org/en/stable/installing.html).
 To install Xarray with Anaconda:
 ```
 prompt$ conda install xarray dask netCDF4 bottleneck
 ```